 The beaches in Bali were fairly overrated.
-The beaches were ok with some were partly dirty, crowded and really nothing special.
+The beaches were ok with some being partly dirty, crowded, and really nothing special.
 When I compare the beaches in Bali to beaches in Thailand or Cambodia.

-Thailand wins hands down even Cambodia had way better beaches than Bali.
+Thailand wins hands down even though Cambodia had way better beaches than Bali.